 Science is compulsory in grade 9 and 10.
 These courses include theories, models, concepts, and principles that help students develop an understanding of each of the following areas of science: life science, physical science, and Earth and space science.
-Students pursuing the Kelvin High School Diploma are required to take a grade 11 Science course.

 Science 9 - SCIR1F